Unidata/awips2/docs/cave/goes-16-17-satellite.md

 ## Derived Motion Winds

-Derived Motion Wind Vectors are produced using sequential CONUS sector ABI images and can provide information about winds at different levels.
+Derived Motion Wind Vectors are produced using sequential CONUS sector goesABI images and can provide information about winds at different levels.
 The wind vectors are computed using both visible and infrared imagery.
 Winds can be plotted by different pressure layers or individual channels.
 More information can be found [here](http://cimss.ssec.wisc.edu/goes/OCLOFactSheetPDFs/ABIQuickGuide_BaselineDerivedMotionWinds.pdf).
 Below is an image of the winds at different pressure layers.

 ![](../images/dmw.png)